Learning Semidefinite Regularizers: An Alternating Update Algorithm for Learning Semidefinite Regularizers

 \begin{proof} The result follows by combining Theorem \ref{thm:external_rankpreserver} with the polar decomposition. \end{proof}

-We refer to rank-preservers of the type $\mathcal{M}^{\mathrm{pd}}$ in this corollary as \emph{positive-definite rank-preservers} and to those of the type $\mathcal{M}^{\mathrm{or}}$ as \emph{orthogonal rank-preservers}.
+We refer to rank-preservers of the type $\sfim^{\mathrm{pd}}$ in this corollary as \emph{positive-definite rank-preservers} and to those of the type $\sfim^{\mathrm{or}}$ as \emph{orthogonal rank-preservers}.
 This corollary highlights the point that the key source of difficulty in identifying a regularizer uniquely from a factorization is due to positive-definite rank-preservers.
-We address this complication by putting linear maps in a particular normalized form that removes this degree of ambiguity.
+A natural approach to address this challenge is to put a given linear map $\L$ into a `canonical' form that removes the ambiguity due to positive-definite rank-preservers.
+In other words, we seek a distinguished subset of \emph{normalized} linear maps with the following properties: $(a)$ for a linear map $\L$, the set $\{\L \circ \sfim^{\mathrm{pd}} ~|~ \sfim^{\mathrm{pd}} ~\text{is a positive-definite rank-preserver}\}$ intersects the collection of normalized maps at precisely one point; and $(b)$ for any normalized linear map $\L$, every element of the set $\{\L \circ \sfim^{\mathrm{or}} ~|~ \sfim^{\mathrm{or}} ~\text{is an orthogonal rank-preserver}\}$ is also normalized.
+The following definition possesses both of these attributes:

 \begin{definition} Let $\L : \R^{q \times q} \rightarrow \R^d$ be a linear map, and let $\L_{i} \in \R^{q \times q}, ~ i=1,\dots,d$ be the component linear functionals of $\L$.
-Then $\L$ is said to be normalized if $\sum_{i=1}^d \L_{i} {\L_{i}}' = qI$ and $\sum_{i=1}^d {\L_{i}}' \L_{i} = qI$. \end{definition}
+Then $\L$ is said to be \emph{normalized} if $\sum_{i=1}^d \L_{i} {\L_{i}}' = qI$ and $\sum_{i=1}^d {\L_{i}}' \L_{i} = qI$. \end{definition}